unixorn/works-with-home-assistant/README.md

 ### Please list stuff that _doesn't_ work, too

-I encourage you to add entries for things that don't work, but try to be very clear in the notes field what part didn't work so people can be warned off and not waste money on devices which won't work with HA.
+I encourage you to add entries for things that don't work.
+Try to be very clear in the notes field what part didn't work so people can be warned off and not waste money on devices which won't work with HA or that don't support HA for all their features.

 ## Hubs